Lightstreamer/Lightstreamer-kafka-connector/README.md

 ##### Transform To Command (`fields.transform.to.command.enable`)

 _Optional_.
-Enables automatic _COMMAND_ mode support by adding a Lightstreamer `command` field with the value `ADD` to every update.
-This simplifies working with dynamic lists when your Kafka records don't already contain command operations.
+Enables automatic _COMMAND_ mode support by generating appropriate command operations for Lightstreamer items without requiring your Kafka records to contain explicit command fields.

+When enabled, the connector:

+- Automatically adds a Lightstreamer command field to each update
+- Assigns the appropriate command value based on the record state:
+  - **`ADD`**: For records with a new key (not previously processed)
+  - **`UPDATE`**: For records with a key that has been previously processed
+  - **`DELETE`**: For records with a null message payload (tombstone records)

-When enabled, you only need to map the `key` field from your record structure, and the connector will automatically insert the `ADD` command.
-For example:
+You only need to map the key field from your record structure:

 ```xml
 <param name="fields.transform.to.command.enable">true</param>